-The exercises took place in the waters of Avacha Bay.
+The exercises took place in the waters of the Avacha Bay.
 The crew fired from the ship's universal automatic AK-176MA 76 mm caliber gun and the automatic AK-630 30 mm caliber gun at coastal and naval targets.

-Characteristics of MRC "Smerch":
+Characteristics of the MRC "Smerch":

 - Length — 59.3 m